 As required by the Coastal Act and as the Commission has required in past permit actions, the proposed project will be adequately set back from the ESHA riparian corridor of Escondido Canyon and Escondido Canyon Creek.
-Furthermore, the development site will be located just south of De Butts Terrace, rather than north of De Butts Terrace, which would even closer to Escondido Canyon and Escondido Canyon Creek.
-Lastly, the applicant's offer to dedicate 1.1 acres of the parcel to the north of De Butts Terrace consisting largely of the sensitive Coastal Sage Scrub plant community also is beneficial in preserving the watershed, vegetation, and habitat above Escondido Canyon and Escondido Canyon Creek.
+Furthermore, the development site will be located entirely south of De Butts Terrace, rather than north of De Butts Terrace, which would be closer to Escondido Canyon and Escondido Canyon Creek.
+The applicant is not proposing any development on the portion of the parcel located north of De Butts Terrace, which consists largely of the sensitive Coastal Sage Scrub plant community and fuel modification requirements for the proposed structure will overlap with those areas presently disturbed by fuel modification practices for adjacent development.
+As such, the location and design of the proposed project will not adversely impact sensitive vegetation or habitat area near the site, and will preserve the watershed, vegetation, and habitat above Escondido Canyon and Escondido Canyon Creek.